 If your dog is facing surgery that requires anesthesia, there is nothing unusual about wondering if some dogs are more sensitive to anesthesia than others.
 In fact, according to many veterinary surgeons, this is a very common question.
 Today, thanks to the efforts of many breeders to create breeds with specific characteristics, there are now more than 170 different recognized breeds of dog in the U.S. alone.
-Despite the incredible number of different breeds, veterinary experts agree that while there is significant concern regarding sensitivity to anesthesia, there is only one breed that has been found to actually have a natural anesthesia sensitivity, and that is greyhounds.
+Despite the incredible number of different breeds, veterinary experts agree that there can be a significant concern regarding sensitivity to anesthesia.
+One breed, in particular, has been found to actually have a natural anesthesia sensitivity, and that is Greyhounds.

 Having said this, you should be aware that while a specific breed may not actually have a true anesthesia sensitivity, any use of anesthesia may require specific conditions.
 In part, this is the fault of human beings.
 We have invested decades in customizing dogs through breeding and genetic engineering.
 While this may have created what some might call the "perfect" breed, doing so has created unique physiologic, anatomic, and metabolic characteristics.
 In turn, this may have a significant impact on how a particular breed will react to anesthesia.

 Rather than sensitivity to anesthesia based on breed, the size of the dog is more of a factor.
-For example, if you give the same amount of anesthesia to a Chihuahua you would use for a Great Dane, you might kill him.
+For example, if you give the same amount of anesthesia to a Chihuahua you would use for a Great Dane, the effects would be too great.
 On the converse side of the coin, if you gave the Great Dane the same dosage as you would a Chihuahua, the Great Dane would still be wide awake for his surgical procedure.

 Your vet will conduct blood tests, x-rays, ultrasounds, and a full physical exam as needed to ensure your pup is healthy enough for surgery.
 Your vet will custom tailor the amount of anesthesia and the method used to meet the age and health of your four-legged friend.
 If things look complicated, the vet may call in a board-certified anesthesiologist for a consultation.